Texas A&M Aggies football: Early history (1894–1964)

-Raymond George era (1951–1953)

-Raymond George, previously USC's defensive line coach, was hired as the 17th head coach of the Texas A&M Aggies after the Stiteler scandal.
-He served as head coach for three seasons, from 1951 to 1953, during which time the Aggies produced a total record of 12–14–4.
-Among A&M's notable wins during this time period were victories over Bud Wilkinson's Oklahoma Sooners, Henry Russell Sanders' UCLA Bruins and Bear Bryant's Kentucky Wildcats.
-George resigned as the Aggies head coach following the 1953 season.

-In 1994 as a result of the NCAA findings of major violations of NCAA rules in this case, Texas A&M became one of three universities to receive as many as seven public penalties since 1952.
-Between 1956 and 1977, the university was placed on probation three times and publicly reprimanded once for major violations of NCAA rules.
-This era began a series of NCAA rules violations that continued to 2020.

-Bear Bryant era (1954–1957)

 Legendary coach Bear Bryant arrived in College Station after successful head coaching tenures at Maryland and Kentucky, signing a contract worth $15,000 per year.
 The Aggies suffered through a grueling 1–9 record in Bryant's first season, which began with the infamous training camp in Junction, Texas, during which time many Aggie football players quit the team.
 The "survivors" were given the name "Junction Boys."
 Two years later, Bryant led the team to the Southwest Conference championship, despite being on probation, with a 34–21 victory over Texas in Austin.
 The following year, star running back John David Crow won the Heisman Trophy and the Aggies were in title contention until they lost to Rice Owls.
 Bryant attempted to integrate the all-white Texas A&M squad.
 "We'll be the last football team in the Southwest Conference to integrate," he was told by a Texas A&M official.
 "Well," Bryant replied, "then that's where we're going to finish in football."
-After the 1957 season, having compiled an overall 25–14–2 record at A&M, Bryant left for Alabama, his alma mater, where he would cement his legacy as one of the greatest, if not the greatest, college football coach of all-time.
+After the 1957 season, having compiled an overall 25–14–2 record at A&M, Bryant left for Alabama, his alma mater, where he would cement his legacy as one of the greatest, if not the greatest, college football coach of all time.